Murder of Zebb Quinn: Indictment

 On July 10, 2017, a Buncombe County grand jury returned an indictment charging Owens with first-degree murder for the death of Quinn.
 According to the Asheville Police Department, "this indictment is the result of years of investigative work and persistence by detectives of the Asheville Police Department, as well as ongoing partnerships with members of the Quinn family and the Buncombe County District Attorney's Office."
-According to Buncombe County District Attorney Todd Williams, the trial has been delayed several times because "of personnel changes" and "jury trials have been suspended by order of Chief Justice (Cheri) Beasley" due to COVID-19 concerns.
+According to Buncombe County District Attorney Todd Williams, the trial had been delayed several times because "of personnel changes" and "jury trials have been suspended by order of Chief Justice (Cheri) Beasley" due to COVID-19 concerns.

 However, July 2022 attorneys announced a potential date for July 25 for a possible plea deal, but said that the date could change depending on the availability of Quinn's family members.

 Plea deal and Owens's account

 On July 25, 2022, Robert Jason Owens pleaded guilty to the lesser charge of accessory after-the-fact to first-degree murder.
 Via his attorneys, Owens accused his uncle, Walter "Gene" Owens, who died in 2017, of murdering Zebb Quinn.
-Robert claimed that Gene was hired by Misty Taylor's boyfriend to murder Quinn.
-Robert claimed that he and Quinn had been unknowingly lured by Gene to meet Taylor in Pisgah National Forest.
-Robert claimed that Gene was present at the park instead of Taylor, and murdered Quinn by shooting him with a .22 rifle.
-Robert said that Gene then dismembered and burned Quinn's body, and that he assisted Gene in the cover-up.
-He was sentenced to 12 1/2 to 15 3/4 years in prison, to be served concurrently with his de facto life sentence for two unrelated killings.
-The district attorney stated that Robert James Owens's conviction legally establishes that Zebb Quinn was murdered.
+Robert claimed that Quinn had been part of a love triangle involving Taylor, Smith, and Quinn himself, and that a jealous Smith hired Gene to murder Quinn.
+Robert and Quinn were unknowingly lured by Gene to meet Taylor in Pisgah National Forest, where the two found Gene present instead.
+Gene then murdered Quinn by shooting him with a .22 rifle, after which he dismembered and burned Quinn's corpse.
+Robert stated that he assisted his uncle in the cover-up.

+Owens's account was met with skepticism by the prosecution.
+However, the court accepted the plea deal, citing a lack of strong physical evidence linking Robert Jason Owens directly to Quinn's death.
+Robert Jason Owens was sentenced to 12 1/2 to 15 3/4 years in prison, to be served concurrently with his de facto life sentence for the two unrelated killings.
+The district attorney stated that while the entirety of Quinn's fate may never come to light, Owens's conviction legally establishes that Zebb Quinn was murdered.

 Media coverage

 The case received increased visibility in 2012 when the show Disappeared covered the case.

+It was also covered by Casefile True Crime Podcast on April 13, 2024.